freedomos/docs/docs/source/Install.rst

 .. warning::
     You may not have this option if you are using an older build of the ISO.
-To update the system you will need to open a :gullabel:`Terminal` (You can do this by clicking start and typing :gullabel:`Konsole`) and typing the comand below.
+To update the system you will need to open a :guilabel:`Terminal` (You can do this by clicking start and typing :guilabel:`Konsole`) and typing the comand below.

 .. code-block:: console

     pacman -Syyu

 .. figure:: images/install/checkforupdates.png